1 9 8 9 – 1 9 9 3 (Australia)

 404 x 50 minute episodes

-This Australian soap opera was set in a tough (fictional) inner-city district of Sydney called Westside.
+This soap opera from Network Ten Australia was set in a tough (fictional) inner-city district of Sydney called Westside.
 Actual location shooting was filmed in real inner-city suburbs Balmain, Rozelle and Newtown.

 Original core characters included the bombastic but fair cop Sergeant George Sullivan (Les Dayman), local legal aid lawyer Sarah McKillop (Katrina Sedgewick), district nurse Martha O’Dare (Cecily Polson) who worked at the medical centre with Dr Elly Fielding (Penny Cook), gruff publican Ernie Patchett (Vic Rooney), and the very hip Levi-wearing Reverend Bob Brown (Tony Martin).